SAP/business-document-processing/doc_inf_ext_exercises/README.md

 In this exercise, we will use Document Information Extraction Service to do following:

-- Upload documents for extraction using UI.
+- Upload documents for extraction using UI
-- Correct and confirm extracted information using UI.
+- Correct and confirm extracted information using UI
-- Retrieve extracted information using REST API.
+- Retrieve extracted information using REST API
-- Upload supplier Master Data for invoices.
+- Upload supplier Master Data for invoices
-- Upload document for extraction using REST API and enable enrichments for matching supplier id with Sender information.
+- Upload document for extraction using REST API and enable enrichments for matching supplier id with Sender information

 ## Exercise 1 - Set up Document Information Extraction Service and UI